The Palace of the King of the Birds

 "The Palace of the King of the Birds", also circulated as "The Castle of the King of the Birds", is an instrumental by the English rock band the Beatles.
 Written and performed collaboratively during the early Let It Be/Get Back film sessions, it was developed across several extended improvisations on 6 January, 7 and 9 January 1969 at Twickenham Film Studios.
+The song gets its name from a Rupert the Bear character, and was later reworked by Paul into a soundtrack for a scrapped animated Rupert the Bear movie.

 Background and Twickenham recordings

 Development of the instrumental took place during the first week of filming at Twickenham, a period marked by extended improvisations and informal experiments alongside rehearsals of new material.

 The 6 January rendition is the longest, circulating in collectors' circles as a fourteen-minute jam with organ, guitar figures and light percussion.
 The 7 and 9 January versions are more compact explorations of the same atmospheric idea.

 1978 McCartney/Wings version

-McCartney revived the piece nearly a decade later during sessions for the unreleased Rupert/Rupert the Bear soundtrack project, recording a short version commonly referred to as "The Castle of the King of the Birds".
+On April 7th, 1970 Paul McCartney acquired the film rights to Rupert the Bear, planning to produce an animated film.
+Nearly a decade later during sessions for the unreleased Rupert the Bear soundtrack project, Paul recorded a short version of the former Beatles jam, naming it after "The King of the Birds" from Rupert illustrator Alfred Bestall.
 This 1978 cue, prepared with Wings, remains unreleased but appears in session logs for the project.